HL7/codex-radiation-therapy/input/pagecontent/index.md

 - Elekta
 - University of California San Francisco

 The capability statements were rendered using a [script](https://github.com/cspears-mitre/CapStatement) originally developed by Eric Haas that has been extended and maintained by Corey Spears.
-The generated html is integrated into the FSH source using another [script](tools/transferdiv.rb).
+The generated html is integrated into the FSH source using the [transferdiv.rb](transferdiv.rb) script.

 ### Contact Information